Hudson’s Hill Country: NOW OPEN

 When Chef Jeff Blank opened the original Hudson’s on the Bend restaurant (in this same location) way back in 1984, he wanted to create an intimate space that offered fine fair to Austinites in a laid back Hill Country setting.
 He succeeded.
 HOTB’s reputation quickly grew and people often chose it as a destination dining place or for locals to frequent, myself included in the latter.
 If was very sad to learn that, due to health issues, Chef Blank decided to sell the restaurant after over three decades of success in 2016.
 Following approximately eight months of major renovations, the second owners opened HOTB v2.0…for about 3 months and closed abruptly the day after Valentine’s 2017.

-Now owned and operated by a third group (Dilum Chandrasoma, Kris Kimura, Eric Leonard, and Lysa Nguyen), things might look a lot different; however, the original Hill Country hospitality and an exotic, innovative menu are back.
+Now owned and operated by a third group (husband and wife team Dilum and Surangi Chandrasoma), things might look a lot different; however, the original Hill Country hospitality and an exotic, innovative menu are back.
 The new owners and Executive Chef John Sturdivant (formerly of Z’Tejas) of renamed Hudson’s Hill Country are embracing and honoring Chef Blank’s & HOTB’s traditions, as well as adding their own personalized touches and modern twists.
-The bar is set high and they are meeting it so far.
+The bar is set high and they are meeting it!

 3509 Ranch Road 620 N

 Austin, TX 78734

 HOURS: Mon-Sat 4:30-10pm; Sun 4:30-9pm.
 Reservations available via phone or OpenTable on the restaurant’s website.

 HAPPY HOUR: Mon-Fri 4:30-7pm with discounted cocktails, wine, and beer and select rotating menu starters; available in bar area and patio only.

 SUNDAY BRUNCH: a la carte brunch from 10:30am-2pm.